Need to retake one skill? IELTS One Skill Retake is here.

 What are the differences between IELTS and PTE-A?

 We know you want to get the best possible test to demonstrate your language skills.
 Also, you want to get the scores you need for your visa or study.
 Let’s have a look at the differences between IELTS and PTE-A.

-In short, the main difference between IELTS and PTE is that IELTS offer a choice between a paper-based exam or a computer-delivered exam.
+In short, the main difference between IELTS and PTE is that IELTS offer a choice between a paper or a computer exam.
 The PTE test is all computer-based and marked by a machine.
 With IELTS the speaking part takes the form of a face to face talk with an examiner and with PTE you speak to the computer.